modelscope/agentscope/examples/conversation_with_RAG_agents/README.md

 **Note:** This example has been tested with `dashscope_chat` and `dashscope_text_embedding` model wrapper, with `qwen-max` and `text-embedding-v2` models.
 However, you are welcome to replace the Dashscope language and embedding model wrappers or models with other models you like to test.

-## Start AgentScope Copilots
+## Start AgentScope Copilot
-* **Terminal:** The most simple way to execute the AgentScope Consultants is running in terminal.
+* **Terminal:** The most simple way to execute the AgentScope Copilot is running in terminal.
   ```bash
   python ./rag_example.py
   ```